iServe

 iServe is what we refer to as service warehouse which unifies service publication, analysis, and discovery through the use of lightweight semantics as well as advanced discovery and analytic capabilities. iServe provides the typical features of service registries and additional functionality that exploits service descriptions, service annotations and further data gathered and derived from the analysis of these descriptions, data crawled from the Web, periodic monitoring and user activities.

-A fundamental feature of iServe is that it publishes Semantic Web Services as Linked Data, no matter their original format.
-These services, which we refer to as Linked Services, help Linked Data application developers to locate Web services and Web APIs they can use to process or enrich their data.
+A fundamental feature of iServe is that it publishes service descriptions as Linked Data, no matter their original format.
+These services, which we refer to as Linked Services, help application developers to locate Web services and Web APIs they can use to process or enrich their data.

-• iServe development deployment which uses the most recent version of the software and can thus introduce some changes in the conceptual model and the API.
+- iServe development deployment which uses the most recent version of the software, is often updated and revamped and is therefore not recommended for application use.

 Why